 This task describes how to configure trending report charts on Jenkins.

-Install the plot plugin (it is available from Jenkins Plugins, https://plugins.jenkins.io/).
+Install the plot plugin from the Jenkins Plugins site.

 Open your job configuration, and add a new post build action: Plot build data.